nochadisfaction/pixel/src/content/docs/deployment.md

 1. Verify all pages load correctly
 2. Test authentication flow
-3. Check that Convex integration is working
+3. Check that database connections are working
 4. Verify all interactive components function properly
 5. Test responsiveness on different devices
 6. Run Lighthouse audit for performance and accessibility